 Abundance stands over one shoulder in an alcove holding a cornucopia with a vase that has fallen at her feet.

-Salubrity wears a laurel crown and holds a cup in which a snake is drinking.
+Salubrity wears a laurel crown and holds a cup from which a snake is drinking.

 The four statues at the top of the fountain facade, represent the four seasons of harvest.